Western Sydney Aerotropolis Stormwater

 The stormwater infrastructure has been identified as part of the long-term strategy for the Aerotropolis and will be provided as development occurs across the precincts over the next 10–20 years and beyond.
 It's expected that all open space will be delivered by 2056 in a staggered approach that aligns with the predicted completion of the precincts.
 The stormwater infrastructure will be delivered gradually to minimise and manage the impacts of development as it occurs in the Aerotropolis.

-We will be Trunk Drainage Authority for the initial precincts within the Aerotropolis (including Mamre Road).
-The local councils, Liverpool City and Penrith City, will continue to manage localised stormwater in roads and streets and for catchment areas of less than 15 hectares.
+Sydney Water will be the Trunk Drainage Authority for the initial precincts of the Aerotropolis, including Mamre Road.
+Meanwhile, Liverpool City Council and Penrith City Council will continue to manage localised stormwater, covering roads, streets, and catchment areas smaller than 15 hectares.

-We have already developed the high-level plans for the precincts' integrated water systems which are available with the precinct plans.
-We are now progressing the first Stormwater Catchment Scheme Plan and the supporting business case for the Mamre Road Precinct.
-This will detail the infrastructure to be built as the precinct develops.
+High-level plans for the precincts' integrated water systems have already been developed and are available alongside the precinct plans.
+We are now advancing the first Stormwater Catchment Scheme Plan and its supporting business case for the Mamre Road Precinct.
+These documents will outline the specific infrastructure to be delivered as the precinct evolves.

-We're continuing consultation with the Department of Planning, Housing and Infrastructure and the Western Parkland City Authority (WPCA) on the process for acquisition.
+We're continuing consultation with the Department of Planning, Housing and Infrastructure (DPHI) and the Western Parkland City Authority (WPCA).
 The stormwater schemes are still in the planning phase, so it will be some time before there are construction activities or acquisitions.